wangtong627/wangtong627/README.md

 -->

-🌱 I’m currently pursuing the Ph.D degree at the SouthEast University.

 🔭 My current research interests include Representation Learning, GNNs and Deep Clustering.

 ✨ I also focus on Image Segmentation and Lable Noise Representation now.